Funding opportunity

 Who is eligible to apply

+The project lead is the individual responsible for the intellectual leadership of the project and its overall management.
+If intellectual leadership is shared, the project lead is the individual who will be the main contact for UKRI.
 The project co-lead (UK based) assists the project lead in the management and leadership of the project and may deputise or take over the leadership of the project if required.
 There may be a number of project co-leads supporting the project lead.
-To be a project co-lead, you must be affiliated with one of the research organisations submitting the application.
+To be a project co-lead, you must be affiliated with an eligible research organisation.

-You must meet all the following essential requirements:
+Project leads and project co-leads (UK based) must meet all the following essential requirements:

 • usually have at least a postgraduate degree, although we expect most applicants to have a PhD or equivalent

 • be a researcher based in the UK and employed by an eligible research organisation.
-The exceptions to this are if your project will involve long periods in another country, you are located at an eligible international research organisation (for example, CERN or a Medical Research Council Overseas Unit), or you will be moving to the UK to take up an already agreed contract at an eligible organisation (the contract must not be dependent on the outcome of the application) and will remain resident in the UK for the duration of the proposed project
+The exceptions to this are if your project will involve long periods in another country, you are located at an eligible international research organisation (for example, CERN or a Medical Research Council overseas unit), or you will be moving to the UK to take up an already agreed contract at an eligible organisation (the contract must not be dependent on the outcome of the application) and will remain resident in the UK for the duration of the proposed project

 • a contract of employment at lecturer level or equivalent that either extends to beyond the duration of the proposed grant (or, if not employed by the submitting organisation, a formal non-salaried arrangement that extends to beyond the duration of the proposed grant), or an assurance from the submitting organisation that, if the proposal is successful, a pre-existing contract of employment (or pre-existing formal commitment to provide support if not employed at the organisation) at lecturer level or equivalent will be extended beyond the end date of the grant